 As the route passes mainly through land which is currently undeveloped, minimal impacts during construction are likely.
 The route option is likely to improve journey times and therefore connectivity between Inshes, Cradlehall and Smithton.
 Delays are likely at the junction between Culloden Road and the UHI Education Campus, which is likely to impact on communities being able to access the Education Campus.
-A Core Path and National Cycle route are severed as part of this option at Ashton Farm and Caulfield Road North respectively.
+A Core Path and National Cycle route are severed as part of this option at Ashton Farm and North Caulfield Road respectively.
 It is likely that potential impacts on the National Cycle Route and Core Path could be reduced through realignment or provision of infrastructure to allow these paths to cross the route option.

-Planning and Policies Due to the stage of the development proposals it is not possible to identify a STAG rating for planning and policies.
+Appraisal Sullillary Tables manes to diminion Link modu option o Planning and Policies Due to the stage of the development proposals it is not possible to identify a STAG rating for planning and policies.
 The key policies where potential conflicts may occur have been identified.
 Impacts on Aston Farm Cottages Scheduled Monument introduces a potential for conflict with Policies 57 of the HWLDP.
 Impacts on the Core Path and National Cycle Route could introduce a potential conflict with Policy 77 of the HWLDP and Policy 34 of the INLP.
-Safety: Neutral A reduction of traffic on the secondary road network around Smithton, Culloden and Inshes should have a positive impact on the accidents in the area.
+Safety: Minor Benefit A reduction of traffic on the secondary road network around Smithton, Culloden and Inshes should have a positive impact on the accidents in the area.
 It would also reduce traffic levels and congestion in and around Raigmore Interchange and improve accident rates there.
-The new grade separated Junction at Longman would improve the safety of the junction.
+The introduction of a new junction to the south of Inshes, which will be built to modern standards, should improve safety at this junction, particularly compared to the existing southbound slip road arrangement which would be closed.
 The creation of the new link road between Smithton and Inshes may partially offset the accident benefits as the additional road space increases traffic flows and therefore opportunities for accidents to occur.